sheacon/nashville_housing/README.md

 # Nashville Real Estate

 House prices are a common project topic for data science learners.
 I've attempted to make this more interesting by collecting my own real-world data for my current city.
 This was an EDA-only project for an academic course, which I've since expanded with some predictive modeling.
+- Local data was collected from Zillow using a custom scraper
+- Extensive exploratory data analysis was performed
+- Linear, tree-based, and novel transformer models have been applied for price prediction

 ## Data Collection and Preparation
 -  [Web scraping](scrape.md)